thangtran76/eks/README.md

 Open your terminal application, and run the following command.
 (Remember to replace <PUBLIC_IP> with the public IP you were provided on the lab instructions page.) ssh cloud_user@<PUBLIC_IP>;
 Enter your password at the prompt.
-Modify the Min/Max Sizes of the Autoscaling Group
-In your browser, log in to the AWS Management Console with the credentials provided on the lab instructions page.
-Make sure you are using the us-east-1 (N. Virginia) region.
-Navigate to the EC2 service.
-Click Autoscaling Groups in the left sidebar.
-Select the autoscaling group that has already been created for you.
-Note the name of the autoscaling group (we'll need it later).
-Click Actions > Edit.
-In the Edit details menu, configure the following settings:
-Min: 2
-Max: 8
-Click Save.
 Configure the Cluster Autoscaler
 Go back to your terminal application
 List the contents of the home directory.